 For male patients having an ALIF at L5-S1, there is a risk of retrograde ejaculation, in which the ejaculation goes into the bladder.
 This is a 1% risk, and will often resolve spontaneously in about a year.
 The biggest problem retrograde ejaculation causes is increased difficulty in conceiving a child, although it is still possible.

 Posterior and Transforaminal Lumbar Interbody Fusions

-Another technique for accessing the disc space for a fusion is through an incision in the low back in a posterior approach, called a posterior lumbar interbody fusion (PLIF), or a transforaminal interbody fusion (TLIF).
+Another technique for accessing the disc space for a fusion is through an incision in the low back in a posterior approach, called a Posterior Lumbar Interbody Fusion (PLIF) Surgery, or a Transforaminal Lumbar Interbody Fusion (TLIF) Back Surgery.
 Approaching the disc space from the posterior has the benefit over an ALIF of requiring only one incision in the lower back.

 However, only a limited portion of the disc space can be accessed from the back since the dural sac that contains the nerve roots is in the way.
 This limits the size of the interbody fixation device that can be used, and therefore can limit the added stability and fusion area.
 Furthermore, placing a device from the posterior into the disc space puts both the exiting and traversing nerve root at risk.